adnzaki/simple-tag-bootstrap/README.md

 ```

 ### Bootstrap Files
 We have included necessary Bootstrap files to ease you when working with SimpleTagBootstrap.
-With this way, you have two advantages out of the box:
+With this way, you have some advantages as follow:
 - Keep your Bootstrap up-to-date
 - Keep Bootstrap version the same as in SimpleTagBootstrap.
 - No need to download Bootstrap outside